-As shown in Table 9, users can set up their analog input configuration by setting the values in the MODE0 and MODE1 bits in the control register.
-Assuming the configuration has been chosen, there are two different ways of selecting the analog input to be converted, depending on the state of the SEQ0 and SEQ1 bits in the control register.
+As shown in Table 9, the user can set up their analog input configuration by setting the values in the MODE0 and MODE1 bits in the control register.
+Assuming the configuration has been chosen, there are different ways of selecting the analog input to be converted depending on the state of the SEQ and SHDW bits in the control register.

-Traditional Multichannel Operation (SEQ0 = SEQ1 = 0)
+Traditional Multichannel Operation (SEQ = 0, SHDW = 0)

-Any one of four analog input channels or two pairs of channels can be selected for conversion in any order by setting the SEQ0 and SEQ1 bits in the control register to 0.
-The channel to be converted is selected by writing to the address bits, ADD1 and ADD0, in the control register to program the multiplexer prior to the conversion.
-This mode of operation is that of a traditional multichannel ADC, where each data write selects the next channel for conversion.
-Figure 30 shows a flowchart of this mode of operation.
+Any one of eight analog input channels or four pairs of channels can be selected for conversion in any order by setting the SEQ and SHDW bits in the control register to 0.
+The channel to be converted is selected by writing to the address bits, ADD2 to ADD0, in the control register to program the multiplexer prior to the conversion.
+This mode of operation is that of a traditional multichannel ADC where each data write selects the next channel for conversion.
+Figure 30 shows a flow chart of this mode of operation.
 The channel configurations are shown in Table 9.